top of page

 TRAIL

 In August 2024, the City of Trail announced it had acquired this very run-down building and its site in a donation from its owner.
-While the brick building has significant heritage value, having been built in 1916 for the Trail Mercantile Co. and converted to Eaton’s in 1954 and then the Town Square Mall in 1982, the city plans to demolish it and redevelop the site.
+While the brick building has significant heritage value, having been built in 1916 for the Trail Mercantile Co. and converted to Eaton’s in 1954 and then the Towne Square Mall in 1982, the city plans to demolish it and redevelop the site.
 What will take its place is not yet known, but it will probably have a housing component.
 The building’s age is more obvious from the rear.
-These pictures were taken on Sept.
+The exterior pictures were taken on Sept.
 10, 2020 and Sept.
 4, 2024.
+The interiors were taken on March 26, 2025.

 Aldridge Hotel/C.S.
 Williams clinic, 901 Helena